Azure-Samples/Custom-vision-service-iot-edge-raspberry-pi/README.md

 # Custom Vision + Azure IoT Edge on a Raspberry Pi 3

+> [!NOTE]
+> This sample still uses the IoT Edge Preview bits.
+To use it with the new IoT Edge GA bits, you will need to update the **Camera capture** and **SenseHat display** modules manually to use the latest IoT SDK versions.
+The **Custom vision** should remain the same.

 This is a sample showing how to deploy a Custom Vision model to a Raspberry Pi 3 device running Azure IoT Edge.
 This solution is made of 3 modules:

 - **Camera capture** - this module captures the video stream from a USB camera, sends the frames for analysis to the custom vision module and shares the output of this analysis to the edgeHub.
 This module is written in python and uses [OpenCV](https://opencv.org/) to read the video feed.